JamesDLD/terraform/Best-Practice/BestPractice-3/README.md

 ------------
 We will create the upper mentioned element using remote backend (see the previous article [BestPractice-1](../BestPractice-1) for more information about remote backend).

-Review the code [main-jdld.tf](main-jdld.tf), as illustrated in the following bracket, the *implicit* and the *explicit* methods are highlighted.
+Review the code [main.tf](main.tf), as illustrated in the following bracket, the *implicit* and the *explicit* methods are highlighted.
 ```hcl
 module "Create-AzureRmNetworkInterface" {
   version                 = "~> 0.1"